-The gums with the underlying bone is the support structure for the teeth.
+Your gums with the underlying bone is the support structure for your teeth.
 Together, they are called the “periodontium”.
-The gums are attached to the teeth by fibres of the periodontium called the periodontal ligament.
+The gums are attached to your teeth by fibres of the periodontium called the periodontal ligament.

-When a biofilm called plaque builds on the teeth, the harmful bacteria make home in the plaque.
-These bacteria eat away the gums.
-The result is bleeding gums!!
-The condition is called gingivitis and is treatable and the condition is reversible.
+When a biofilm called plaque builds on your teeth, the harmful bacteria make home in the plaque.
+The toxins from these bacteria eat away your gums.
+That’s when you have bleeding gums!!
+This condition is called “Gingivitis“.
+Gingivitis is treatable and the condition is reversible.

-The damage is greater when this biofilm hardens to form tartar.
-The tartar has to be removed by your dentist or your dental hygienist.
-If the condition is not treated at this stage, the damage progresses to the underlying bone.
-Then it becomes periodontitis.
+The damage to your gums is greater when this biofilm hardens to form tartar.
+Your dentist or your dental hygienist will do scaling to remove this tartar.
+If you don’t treat the condition at this stage, the damage progresses to the underlying bone.
+The disease causes loosening of teeth and is called “Periodontitis”.
 Advanced periodontitis is irreversible.
 You may lose your teeth at this point.

 Visit your dentist for regular check ups and treatment.
 Good oral hygiene at home is essential to keep your gums healthy.

-Tooth decay is a bacterial disease affecting the teeth.
-This is seen in all age groups.
-The tooth decays when the enamel of the tooth is dissolved by the acids from the bacteria.
+Tooth decay is a bacterial disease affecting your teeth.
+This disease of the tooth is seen in all age groups.
+The tooth decay begins when the enamel of your tooth is dissolved by the acids from the bacteria.
 This makes the inner softer dentin an easy target for the bacteria.
-The tooth can b filled and restored for normal function at this stage.
-Left untreated, the bacteria enter the inner layer called the pulp.
+You should get your tooth filled and restored for at this stage.
+If left untreated, the bacteria enter the inner layer of the tooth, which is called the pulp.
 You may experience tooth pain when the pulp is invaded by the bacterial toxins.
-Your tooth has to be treated with a RCT and a crown.
+At this point, your tooth has to be treated with a RCT and a crown.

 Visit your dentist regularly.
-He will detect early decay and help you save your teeth.
+He will detect early decay in your mouth and help you save your teeth.
 Good oral hygiene habits like brushing, flossing and mouth rinsing are important.